 As an IT executive, you’re likely all too familiar with the phrase “Big Data.”
 What you may not hear as often is the term, “enterprise analytics”.

 Major departments of top companies and organizations across the globe are scrambling to surf this ocean of information and data.
 They want to potentially drive data-driven strategies for success.
 One would logically assume IT Departments would lead this charge, but surprisingly this isn’t the case.
 IT has traditionally been focused on strategies strictly related to data management and capture, rather than focusing on using data to achieve business outcomes.

 It’s time for a change.

 IT departments don’t just hold the keys to data; they turn those keys in a way that opens the door to useable, actionable, knowledge.
-It’s called Enterprise Analytics (EA)—and here are four reasons why it’s critical to the success of organizations that IT takes on a central role in guiding EA efforts.
+This is Enterprise Analytics (EA)—and here are four reasons why it’s critical that IT takes on a central role in guiding EA efforts.

-Reason #1: Analytics done within line-of-business (LOB) analytical teams can’t keep pace with the growth of data and the demand for insight— an essential part of enterprise analytics.
+Reason #1: Analytics done within line-of-business (LOB) can’t keep pace with the growth of data and the demand for insight— an essential part of enterprise analytics.

-Reason #2: IT’s real-time access to machine-generated data across business units uniquely positions IT to quickly and efficiently convert data to insights.
+Reason #2: IT’s real-time access to data across business units positions IT to quickly and efficiently convert data to insights.

 Reason #3: Analytical software tools are more sophisticated, less expensive, and more accessible.

-The growth in the demand for data insights has led to an ever-growing number of analytics software tools specifically designed to efficiently handle the volume, variety, and velocity of Big Data—and IT knows how to use them.
+The growth in the demand for data insights has led to an ever-growing number of analytics software tools.
+These tools are specifically designed to efficiently handle the volume, variety, and velocity of Big Data—and IT knows how to use them.
 IT can quickly and easily adopt such tools without having to worry about extensive and expensive deployment or ramp-up periods.

-Reason #4:Collaboration with non-IT business units through analytics will position IT as a strategic partner with business units across the organization.
+Reason #4: IT can be a as a strategic partner with business units across the organization using analytics.